 I mean… who doesn’t love soup, right?
 Whether you’re under the weather, it’s cold outside, or you just want some good ole comfort, do you really need a reason?

 Souper Market is the place for hearty and delicious soups.
-From unique concoctions like the chicken paprikash soup to their Parmesan, potato and kale soup, this place makes it fresh every day and serves new specials each week.
+From unique concoctions like the chicken paprikash soup to their Parmesan, potato, and kale soup, this place makes it fresh every day and serves new specials each week.
 Or, if you just want the classics, like chicken noodle or tomato, they’ve got you covered too.

-Best Hidden Gem Restaurants in Ohio City
+Best Hidden Gems among Ohio City Restaurants

-Some of the best Ohio City restaurants are hidden in plain site.
+Some of the best Ohio City restaurants are hidden in plain sight.
 Though many are off Ohio City’s main drag and may require you to hunt them down, these restaurants are truly worth the search.

 3120 Bridge Ave. // +1 216-575-1919

 Serving eclectic fare like pad Thai AND burritos, Johnny Mango has earned its title as an Ohio City staple.
 Start with the surprisingly gooey and delicious vegan nachos, and then move on to the pad Thai.
-Pro tip, add the fiery lime sauce on the side!
+Pro-tip, add the fiery lime sauce on the side!
 When you pair all that with one of their famous, and huge, margaritas, you may be confused by the flavor combination.
 But, your stomach will love it!

 1881 Fulton Rd. // +1 216-281-1881

-Next, you could order the delicious and classic cassoulet or beef bourguignon, but some favorites here include the ratatouille crepe and the cheesy croque monsieur.
+Next, you could order the delicious and classic cassoulet or beef bourguignon, but some favorites here include the ratatouille crepe and the cheesy Croque monsieur.

 This establishment is perfect for brunch, lunch, or dinner.
 But no matter when you dine, save room for dessert.
 From sweet crepes to chocolate soufflé, this place is sure to please.